Price Coupling of Regions (PCR)

 - The PCR Matcher and Broker service enables exchange of anonymised orders and electricity network constraints among the power exchanges to calculate bidding zone prices and other reference prices and net positions of all included bidding areas.

-One of the key elements of PCR project is the development of a single price coupling algorithm, which adopts the name of EUPHEMIA (acronym of the Pan-European Hybrid Electricity Market Integration Algorithm).
+One of the key elements of PCR project was the development of a single price coupling algorithm, which adopts the name of EUPHEMIA (acronym of the Pan-European Hybrid Electricity Market Integration Algorithm).

 This is used to calculate energy allocation, net positions and electricity prices across Europe, maximising overall welfare and increasing the transparency of the computation of prices and power flows resulting in net positions.